MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ### Step 3: Submit OTP code

-After successfully completing the previous step, the app then makes a POST request to the `/continue` endpoint.
+The app then makes a POST request to the `/continue` endpoint.
 In the request, the app need to include the user’s credentials chosen in the previous step and the continuation token issued from the `/challenge` endpoint.

 Here's an example of the request (we present the example request in multiple lines for readability):